yonis-savary/sharp/docs/core/config.md

 ## Making custom script that uses Sharp

-If you want to use YonisSavary\Sharp in a PHP script, you can just require [`Sharp/bootstrap.php`](../bootstrap.php) in your script
+If you want to use YonisSavary\Sharp in a PHP script, you only have to require `vendor/autoload.php`

 Including this script will load the components without doing anything else